 Pain occurs due to pain sensors in the fascia and muscles having stress placed upon them, this stress comes from the tightness and stiffness of the fascia and the accumulation of metabolic waste products due to restricted blood flow.

 Self Myofascial Release

 Self-help is a fast-growing segment of the health industry.
 People are looking for ways to fix their own problems rather than relying on health professionals to do it for them.
 The reasons for this are many but the main ones are that people want to take control of their lives and the issues that they face.
-Reducing cost of rehabilitating your self is also a strong motivator.
+Reducing the cost of rehabilitating yourself is also a strong motivator.
 If you’re looking for effective muscle recovery without having to visit a professional, the Mobilization Magic™ self-myofascial release tool is just what you need.

 Myofascial Release Tools

 There is a plethora of Myofascial Release Tools on the market that offer varying degrees of effective relief of myofascial pain.

 Most of them have a large diameter (150mm) like Foam Rollers and Trigger balls which is not able to concentrate the pressure required to stretch tight tuff fascia.